DanielleDaly/milestone-project-3-python/README.md

 ### Functionality & Features

 - I played the game numerous times and confirmed that the game runs correctly.

-- I confirmed that the number of guesses increments correctly.
+- I confirmed that the welcome message displays correctly.
+- I confirmed that the user's name is displayed as entered.

 - I confirmed that the numeber of remaining guesses decreases correctly.

 - I confirmed that the number of guesses remaining displays on the screen.

-- I confirmed that the welcome message displays correctly.

-- I confirmed that the user's name is displayed as entered.

 - I confirmed that the game ends after 5 incorrect guesses.

 - I confirmed incorrectly entered input is not counted as part of the users 5 guesses.

+- I confimed the user validation works correctly.

-- I confirmed that a message displays after each user guess to confirm if their guess was too high or too low when compared to the target number.
+- I confirmed that a message displays after each user guess to confirm if the target number is higher or lower than the user's guess.

 - I confirmed the winning message displays correctly.